silnrsi/wstr/src/content/docs/topics/encoding/unicode-concepts.md

 - á U+00E1 - LATIN SMALL LETTER A WITH ACUTE
 - a U+0061 - LATIN SMALL LETTER A  +  ́ U+0301 - COMBINING ACUTE ACCENT

-They are "canonically equivalent", that is, they both represent the same item and your software should treat them as identical (for example, when searching text).
+They are _canonically equivalent_, that is, they both represent the same item and your software should treat them as identical (for example, when searching text).
 Fortunately most programming languages have functions available to convert between these forms.

 Unicode defines normalization forms, with specific rules on how to create them.
 The most common forms are: